-If recognized, all of the net unrecognized tax benefits at December 31, 2012 would impact the effective tax rate.
+If recognized, all of the net unrecognized tax benefits at December 31, 2013 would impact the effective tax rate.
 The Company accrues interest and penalties related to unrecognized tax benefits as income tax expense.
-At December 31, 2012 and December 31, 2011, the Company had accrued interest and penalties related to unrecognized tax benefits of \$62,000 and \$80,000, respectively.
+At December 31, 2013 and

+December 31, 2012, the Company had accrued interest and penalties related to unrecognized tax benefits of \$100,000 and \$62,000, respectively.

-It is reasonably possible that the Company's gross unrecognized tax benefits balance may change within the next twelve months due to the expiration of the statutes of limitation of the federal government and various state governments by a range of zero to \$37,000.
-The Company has recorded \$657,000 in other long-term liabilities which represents the total gross unrecognized tax benefits, including interest and penalties.
+It is reasonably possible that the Company's gross unrecognized tax benefits balance may change within the next twelve months due to the expiration of the statutes of limitation of the federal government and various state governments by a range of zero to \$318,000.
+The Company records such unrecognized tax benefits upon the expiration of the applicable statute of limitations or the settlement with tax authorities.
+As of December 31, 2013, the Company has a liability for unrecognized benefits of \$512,000 for federal taxes and \$322,000 for state taxes.
+Such benefits relate primarily to expenses incurred in those jurisdictions.

-Note 11.
+Note 12.
 Debt